BDC Hamburger Icon

 What is an FSA?

-A dependent care FSA is part of a broader benefits category known as flexible spending accounts.
-FSAs are considered a health and wellness benefit and are part of an overall employee compensation package.
-They let employees set aside money on a pre-tax basis to help pay for out-of-pocket healthcare expenses.
-They are only available through employers.
+An FSA (flexible spending account) is a benefit that supports health and wellness as part of an overall employee compensation package.
+It lets employees set aside money on a pretax basis to help pay for out-of-pocket healthcare expenses.
+FSAs are only available through employers.

 There are two primary FSA categories:

-• Dependent care FSAs.
-A dependent care FSA (DCFSA) helps with dependent care expenses.
+• Dependent care FSAs: A dependent care FSA (DCFSA) helps with eligible dependent care expenses.

 What is a dependent care FSA?